typedly/check/README.md

 `[1, 2]` is strictly equal to `[1, 2]`, but not to `[2, 1]`. `number | string` is not strictly equal to `string | number` when using a non distributing equality check.

+> [!NOTE]
+> TypeScript's type system currently doesn't support full strict object equality (including key order) directly.
+> If you're working with objects, you can check for strict structure, but not necessarily key order or exact value assignment without additional constraints or custom logic.

 ### `Assignable`

 Checks whether `A` can be assigned to `B` or vice versa, returning `true` if either condition is met, otherwise `false`.